gwegayhu/Open-Source-EDTech-Courseware-/respect-datalayer-repository/README.md

 supported by an API (e.g. xAPI statements resource).
 > with a value of the timestamp for which all Statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval

-Where a server or API does not support or recognize the difference between a stored time and a last-modified time, a "quirks mode" approach can be used where the last-modified header is set using the stored time.
-This works acceptably provided that any downstream client is communicating with only one server API endpoint (e.g. a RESPECT Compatible app on the device that communicates only with the RESPECT app, not directly with the online API endpoint).
+Generally a Last-Modified HTTP header SHOULD actually be the most recent stored time of any data included in the response: because this is the most recent time the response actually changed.

 When permissions change this can lead to a situation where a client using stored since parameter would not receive new entities because they were stored before the stored-since, but the client only received permission to access them thereafter.
-Where permissions have changed after stored since parameter the server MUST ignore the stored since parameter (by definition perimssion changes invalidates any previous Consistent-Through header).
+Where permissions have changed after stored since parameter the server MUST ignore the stored since parameter (by definition permission changes invalidates any previous Consistent-Through header).

 The stored since parameter SHOULD be used for efficient periodic syncs (where a client checks